 Do you own a smartphone?
-How often does it vibrates in your pocket?
+How often does it vibrate in your pocket?
 More like once per hour?
 Ten times?
 One hundred times?

 What is your reason for putting an app on your Homescreen?

 Efficiency, right?
 You want to have the tools you need the most, right there at your fingertips!
-This definitely makes sense.
-Why should you swipe twice to the right 150 times per day to find the app you use the most?
+Why should you swipe twice to the right, 150 times per day, to find the app you use the most?

-Unfortunately, I didn't take a screenshot of my homescreen back then.
-It was full with apps that didn't have a positive influence on me.
+Unfortunately, I didn't take a screenshot of my home screen back then.
+It was full of apps that didn't have a positive influence on me.
 Lots of apps with red badges reminding me that my inbox was not empty.
 Plenty of social apps telling me that I was missing something.
-Black holes apps, that suck in whole hours via infinite scrolling capabilities.
+Black holes apps that suck in whole hours via infinite scrolling capabilities.

 Here's all that's left:

 - Coffitivity, because chatter, while I am working, helps me get in the "Zone."